FAQ’s

 Yes, all of our bedrooms have access to a private en-suite wetroom including a sink, toilet and shower.

 Residents are encouraged to participate in group activities and events by our fantastic teams of Activities Co-ordinators.
-Examples of activities include pet therapy, arts & crafts, film nights, pamper sessions, gardening, exercise sessions, live entertainment, games, quizzes and much more.
+At Trinity House Care Home, our residents particularly enjoy our intergenerational activities project, trips out into the local area and our weekly community coffee mornings held every Thursday.
+Examples of other activities include pet therapy, arts & crafts, film nights, pamper sessions, gardening, exercise sessions, live entertainment, games, quizzes and much more.

 Our in-house chefs and kitchen staff cater to all dietary needs, with a varied seasonal menu to choose breakfast, lunch, and dinner.
 In addition, beverages and snacks are available throughout the day.